jefdaj/anondb/README.md

 Data can be entered in any standard RDF format, except that:

 * the default graph is reserved for internal use
-* a separate named graph is added per signing party, with a name that ends in their public key
+* a separate named graph is added per signing party, named by their public key
 * triples (quads really) must be signed by the corresponding private key

 So for example the California DMV might produce data like this as part of issuing a "RealID":